Infection control

 Advice for patients and visitors

-Keep hands clean: Viruses and bacteria can stay on surfaces for some time.
-To protect yourself and your loved ones, please wash your hands with soap and water or use hand sanitiser as often as possible to decontaminate your hands.
+Viruses and bacteria can stay on surfaces for a long time.
+To protect yourself and your loved ones, please wash your hands with soap and water or use a hand-sanitiser as often as possible to keep your hands clean.
+You will find hand-washing facilities around the Trust and hand-sanitizers, where suitable, in some of our buildings.

-If your hands are dirty, try not to touch your face (mouth, nose, eyes) as this is an easy way to spread bad bacteria and viruses.
+If your hands are dirty, try not to touch your face (mouth, nose, eyes) as this is an easy way to spread bacteria and viruses.

-Please use the sinks at the entrance to the wards, or the nearest sink to the entrance, to wash your hands with soap and water.
 If you are visiting someone who is being barrier-nursed, please wash your hands in the sink in the side room when entering and leaving their room.

-Wear a mask and other Personal Protective Equipment (PPE): Where necessary, our staff will offer you a face mask or other PPE to wear.
-This reduces the risk of cross infection to patients, visitors or staff, so please wear them to protect yourself and others while you are here
+Where and when necessary (for example, for an isolation room visit, during outbreaks or flu season), our staff will offer you a facemask or other PPE to wear.
+This reduces the risk of cross infection to patients, visitors or staff, so please wear them to protect yourself and others while you are here.

 General advice for hospital visitors